intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/python.md

 conda activate zoo
 ```

 You need to install JDK in the environment. __JDK8__ is highly recommended.
-A preferred approach is to download JDK8 and set the environment variable `JAVA_HOME`.
+A preferred approach is to download JDK8 and set the environment variable `JAVA_HOME` manually.
 Alternatively, you may install JDK8 via conda:

 ```bash
 conda install -c anaconda openjdk=8.0.152